PenPow/Sentry/website/blog/2023-07-29-changelog-0.11.0/index.md

 Our commands now have some beautiful error handling.
 In the unlikely event that an issue occurs, you now recieve a fancy embed displaying issues.
 For internal errors we also automatically forward the issue to ourselves.

-Its a minor change but yet welcome.
+Its a minor change but yet always a welcome one.

 ### 🧊 Frozen Punishments